jchiare/job-search/README.md

 ## CU - Boulder Class

+Answer to Week 4 - Monitoring:

+- [x] `/health` endpoint that returns 200 ok is in `applications/web/app.py`
+- [x] `/metrics` endpoint uses the prometheus client library to return metrics (and a 200 HTTP status)

 Answer to Week 3 - Data Collection:

 - [x] Fetch Data from external source: Done in the data_collector app on the endpoint `save-jobs`, using the function `fetch_jobs_from_gov` from the file `components/jobs/external.py`.
 The data fetching is scheduled using cron in production.